binarypsilocybin/binarypsilocybin/README.md

-### Hi there 👋
+### Hi
-My name is Rogério, I am a Portuguese front-end developer living in Lisbon, Portugal.

-When I am not coding you can catch me running.
+I am thing with a curious mind and I am hungry to learn.
+Currently working as a frontend engineer and still learning and building things,

+- Currently curious about cliodynamics and data graph visualization.
-- I am currently learning Next.js
+- Currently learning Next.js and building a ITSM service.
-- I am currently building projects at Frontend Mentors
+- Currently building projects at Frontend Mentors.
+- Currently training for 40k marathon.
+- 💬 Ask me about anthropology and history.

 <!--
 **binarypsilocybin/binarypsilocybin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.